-When reasonable accommodations have been recommended by Disability Services, Disability Services will write an individualized Letter of Documentation (LOD) which certifies that the student has a disability, cites the circumstances for which accommodations are needed, and describes the reasonable accommodations recommended by Disability Services.
-The LOD will be distributed to the Dean or Program Director and the student's academic advisor.
-Each term, Disability Services will contact the student's faculty to inform them of the student's required accommodations.
+When reasonable accommodations have been determined by Disability Services, Disability Services will draft an individualized letter and provide a copy of this letter to the student.
+The approval letter certifies that the student has a disability, cites the circumstances for which accommodations are needed, and describes the reasonable accommodations recommended by Disability Services.
+The student will meet with Disability Services to discuss the approved accommodations and verify receipt and approval of the letter by completing the Disability Services Student Agreement Form through the Disability Services page in Ollienet.
+This letter will then be distributed to each of the student's Professors and the Course Coordinators.

+With the start of each new term and when any changes to the student's schedule are made, the student is required to notify Disability Services and to complete the Disability Services Student Agreement Form through the Disability Services page in Ollienet by the end of week 1 of that term.
+Completion of this form will grant permission for Disability Services to contact the student's faculty and Course Coordinators to inform them of the student's required accommodations.
 Disability Services will also handle the logistics related to exam accommodations, including communication with the student and faculty, and scheduling and proctoring exams.